 Dr. Mary Louisa Agar and her brother Dr. John Samuel Agar graduated from The University of Toronto Faculty of Medicine in 1890.
 According to the 1928 Medical Register, Dr. Mary Louise Agar graduated M.D.,C.M. and Dr. John Samuel Agar graduated M.B.
 Both doctors joined the College of Physicians and Surgeons on the 22 of May 1890.
 They appear in the 1891 census, living in Dover Twp.
 Curiously it lists Dr. John S. Agar as a doctor and Dr. Mary L. Agar as a doctress.
 In October of 1904, they purchased the practice of Dr. William Henry Tye in Dover Centre, Ontario.

-The Vernon’s City of Chatham Business Director of 1920, records the medical offices of Dr. Agar and Dr. Agar were located at 247 King Street West.
+By 1913, Dr. and Dr. Agar had their medical offices in Chatham.
+They are listed in the 1913 Bell Telephone Directory.
+Their office was located at 247 King Street West and their telephone number was 86.
+Their medical office was listed in the 1920 Vernons City of Chatham Business Directory at 247 King Street West.
 According to the 1921 census, Dr. Mary Louisa Agar lived at 245 King Street West in Chatham with her brother Dr. John Samuel Agar and her sister Lois Blanche Agar.
 According to that same census, Lois Agar’s occupation was listed as a nurse.
-Dr. and Dr. Agar were now practicing medicine in Chatham.

 Dr. Mary Louisa Agar died on March 6th, 1931.
 At the time of her death, she resided at 267 King Street West.
 The funeral service was held at her brother Charles’ residence.
 She was buried at the Arnold Cemetery near Chatham.